 State Legislation

-Students in foster care face many barriers to educational success that can be addressed through multi-strategy approaches at the federal state and local levels.
+Students in foster care face many barriers to educational success that can be addressed through multi-strategy approaches at the federal, state, and local levels.
 One of these strategies includes passing and implementing state legislation to support the needs of students in foster care.
-This brief highlights critical education topical areas in which states can pass legislation to improve educational experiences and outcomes and provides an example in each category.
-While we acknowledge that there can often be other state legislation not specific to child welfare involvement that can have a positive impact on students in foster care, this series will focus on state legislation specifically addressing the education of students involved with the child welfare system.
+This page highlights critical education topical areas in which states can pass legislation to improve educational experiences and outcomes and provides an example in each category.
+Some topics also have an issue brief that provides a deeper look at legislative strategies and state examples.
+While state legislation not specific to child welfare involvement can have a significant impact on students in foster care, this series focuses on state legislation that specifically addresses the education of students involved with the child welfare system.
+Additionally, many states have regulations, agency policies, memoranda of understanding, and court rules that impact students in foster care.
+We have not included those on this page, although they are all important sources of legal authority that can be effective targets for advocacy to support students in care.
+If you have any questions or are interested in technical assistance related to state legislation, please contact ccleducation@americanbar.org

 ENSURING SCHOOL STABILITY AND PROPER ESSA IMPLEMENTATION